 - A Positive Behaviors Professional Learning Community (PLC)

-- A PD series on FLIP IT (Feeling, Limits, Inquiries, Prompts), a strength-based approach to addressing challenging behaviors
+- PD series on FLIP IT (Feeling, Limits, Inquiries, Prompts), a strength-based approach to addressing challenging behaviors

 - A family needs survey to better understand childcare and preschool needs in Sandwich